-Dual Credit: MKTG 230 Ivy Tech
+Dual Credit: MKTG 230 lvy Tech

-Recommended: Principles of Business Management or Marketing Strategic Marketing builds upon the foundation of marketing and applies the functions of marketing at an advanced level, Students will study the basic principles of consumer behavior and examine the application of theories from psychology, social psychology, social media and economics.
+Required to Receive Dual Credit: Principles of Business Management or Marketing

+Strategic Marketing builds upon the foundation of marketing and applies the functions of marketing at an advanced level, Students will study the basic principles of consumer behavior and examine the application of theories from psychology, social psychology, social media and economics.
 The relationship between consumer behavior and marketing activities is reviewed.